Dynamic Optimization and Safety Indicator Injection for Jailbreaking Text-to-Image Models with Multimodal Safety Filters: Related Work

 \subsection{Text-to-Image Models and Safety Filters}

-Text-to-image (T2I) generation models translate textual prompts into images and are typically built on diffusion architectures \cite{ho_denoising_2020}, such as Stable Diffusion \cite{rombach_high-resolution_2022}, DALL-E \cite{ramesh_hierarchical_2022}, Imagen \cite{saharia_photorealistic_2022}, and FLUX.1 \cite{blackforest2025flux}.
-These models often rely on CLIP-based encoders \cite{radford_learning_2021} to embed prompts into text features that guide generation.
+Text-to-image (T2I) generation models translate textual prompts into images and are typically built on diffusion architectures \cite{ho_denoising_2020}, such as Stable Diffusion \cite{rombach_high-resolution_2022}, DALL·E \cite{ramesh_hierarchical_2022}, Imagen \cite{saharia_photorealistic_2022}, and FLUX.1 \cite{blackforest2025flux}.
+These models often rely on CLIP-based encoders \cite{radford2021learning} to embed prompts into text features that guide generation.
 Despite their success, T2I models present critical security and ethical challenges, including the risk of generating NSFW content.

-Safety filters have been introduced To mitigate these risks.
-Early approaches relied on keyword matching or binary classifiers, while more recent methods like ShieldLM \cite{zhang_shieldlm_2024}, GuardT2I \cite{yang_guardt2i_2024}, and LatentGuard \cite{liu_latent_2024} utilize large language models (LLMs) for semantic-level detection of NSFW content.
+Safety filters have been introduced to mitigate these risks.
+Early approaches relied on keyword matching or binary classifiers, while more recent methods like ShieldLM \cite{zhang2024shieldlm}, GuardT2I \cite{yang2024guardt2i}, and LatentGuard \cite{liu_latent_2024} utilize large language models (LLMs) for semantic-level detection of NSFW content.
 Image-level defenses include CLIP-based classifiers \cite{schramowski_can_2022}, heuristic nudity detectors, and vision-language alignment checkers such as InternVL2-2B \cite{zhao2024internvl}.
-Some generation models, including SLD \cite{schramowski_safe_2023}, ESD \cite{gandikota_erasing_2023}, and safeGen \cite{li_safegen_2024}, integrate safety mechanisms at the training level via concept suppression or adversarial fine-tuning.
-However, these solutions often compromise general image quality and may still fail against sophisticated adversarial inputs \cite{lee_holistic_2023, zhang_generate_2024}.
+Some generation models, including SLD \cite{schramowski_safe_2023}, ESD \cite{gandikota2023erasing} and SafeGen \cite{li_safegen_2024}, integrate safety mechanisms at the training level via concept suppression or adversarial fine-tuning.
+However, these training-level solutions often compromise general image quality and remain difficult to retrofit into already-deployed pipelines \cite{lee_holistic_2023, zhang_generate_2024}.